 Related Article: 3 Storytelling Tips That Can Make You a Better Digital Marketer

-- Its “cause and effect” narrative structure is the same one our brain uses to configure thoughts, everyday speech, and decisions (at least some decisions).
-This formula is present in common day-to-day dialogues between lifelong friends and colleagues, for example, telling them what happened after work, about meeting a girl, giving an explanation, etc.
+Its “cause and effect” narrative structure is as our brain uses to configure thoughts.
+This formula is present in familiar day-to-day dialogues between lifelong friends and colleagues.
+For example, telling them what happened at work, about the date you went on, giving an explanation, etc.

-- The old way of “advertising” works less and less each day.
-It gets really difficult to get someone to stop on the street to look at a graph, or to not skip a commercial on TV, or to not close an advertisement window on a web page, or find someone who actually wants to open the 200 promotional emails coming into their box.
-Storytelling, however, will continue to be so strong and effective because it’s part of the intrinsic nature of human life.
+The traditional way of “advertising” isn’t working at its best these days.
+It’s getting challenging to get someone to stop on the street to look at a graph.
+We skip commercials on TV, close advertisement windows on a web page.
+Storytelling, yet, will continue to be reliable because it’s part of the intrinsic nature of human life.